sourcegraph/devx-scratch/2022/sg/log.md

 DevX teammates hacking on `sg` log.
 To add an entry, just add an H2 header starting with the ISO 8601 format, a topic.
 **This log should be in reverse chronological order.**

+## 2022-05-04

+@bobheadxi

+I have been experimenting with [`github.com/bitfield/script`](https://github.com/bitfield/script).
+To date, the only usage that has stuck is [#34926](https://github.com/sourcegraph/sourcegraph/pull/34926), and even that is debatable.
+Thoughts on why:

+1. `run.InRoot`, `run.GitCmd`, etc. are already pretty good 75% of the time.
+2. `scipt.Pipe()` semantics are really weird sometimes, especially with `Filter` etc, and you end up really question whether or not it's better to simply run commands one by one.
+Example: https://github.com/sourcegraph/sourcegraph/pull/34680/files
+3. Some things that are kind of important are missing, such as setting the execution context's directory, using `context.Context`, using `Exec` with `[]string`, and so on.
+4. Most of the helpers don't really seem that useful when it comes down to it

+I think for our use cases it might be simpler to build our own script pipeline thingo.

 ## 2022-03-30

 @jhchabran